Simula-COMPLEX/EUROQHPC-1-Simula/README.md

 - Execution of quantum circuits from OpenQASM (`.qasm`) files.
 - Simulation-based execution backend.
-- Modular execution layer designed for future integration with the VLQ quantum computer.
+- Integration with the VLQ quantum computer for real execution.

 ### Quantum Software Testing